-Vegas is the perfect place to get your diet off track but there are plenty of healthy options in and around the strip and we’ve done the leg work for you… here is a brief list of restaurants that we found to have plenty of healthy options (we’ve thrown in a couple examples for each):
+Vegas is the perfect place to get your diet off track but there are plenty of healthy options in and around the strip and we’ve done the leg work for you… here is a brief list of restaurants that we found to have plenty of healthy options (we’ve thrown in a couple of examples for each):

 Canyon Ranch Grill (The Palazzo Hotel)

-egg white omelettes with very clean “toppings” like veggies, chicken sausage, organic cheese; organic steel-cut oatmeal; homemade granola, fresh fruit; vegan option
+Breakfast: egg white omelets with very clean “toppings” like veggies, chicken sausage, organic cheese; organic steel-cut oatmeal; homemade granola, fresh fruit; vegan option: tofu scramble

-Review (pic below): We ate breakfast and both ordered the egg white omelette with fresh fruit and a side of organic cashew butter.
+- Review: We ate breakfast and both ordered the egg white omelet with fresh fruit and a side of organic cashew butter.
 Our meals were delicious… very fresh and great service!